-Use the vlan dot1q tag native global configuration command on the switch stack or on a standalone switch to enable tagging of native VLAN frames on all IEEE 802.1Q trunk ports.
+Use the vlan dot1q tag native global configuration command to enable tagging of native VLAN frames on all IEEE 802.1Q trunk ports.
 Use the no form of this command to return to the default setting.

 vlan dot1q tag native